iconify/icon-finder/README.md

 See [docs/core.md](docs/core.md) for details.

-## Phrases

-This package contains phrases used by UI.
-It is a separate package to make it easy to translate phrases.

-See [docs/phrases.md](docs/phrases.md) if you want to translate icon finder.

 ## Icons

 This package contains icons used by UI.
 It is a separate package to make it easy to change icons.